BlockchainCommons/XID-Quickstart/concepts/fair-witness.md

    SIGNED_PROJECT=$(envelope sign -s "$PRIVATE_KEYS" "$WRAPPED_PROJECT")
    ```

-The final enveope should look like this:
+The final envelope should look like this:
 ```
 {
     "Financial API Security Overhaul" [